sudarshansudarshan/codershigh/index.md

 * [The Alumni](#alumni)

 ## Introduction {#introduction}
-Coders High is lot more than what it takes to be a coding club—it’s a community for curious minds who want to explore the beauty and elegance of algorithms.
+Coders High is lot more than what it takes to be a coding club—it’s a community for the curious minds who want to explore the beauty and elegance of algorithms.
 We believe that programming is a powerful tool for expressing ideas, but the real magic lies in understanding the underlying concepts and patterns that make solutions possible.